ahanba/pyatus/README.md

 # pyatus
-A Python implementation of [hiatus](https://github.com/ahanba/hiatus).
+Another localization QA tool, which is a Python implementation of [hiatus](https://github.com/ahanba/hiatus).
-Outdated functions are removed.
+Some outdated functions are removed.

 ## Detectable errors
 + **Glossary**